Angledcrystals/AndroidVR/README.md

 Invisible Mirror is my pet project, I'll be rebuilding a LOT as I determine the correct parameters to do a extraction from S-coords...

+Hband is good, for imposing S-coords on brightness based depth maps but I want to try to do it purely with S-coords

 Invisible Mirror is licensed under the GNU General Public License v3.0 (GPLv3).
 This ensures that all modified versions and redistributions remain free and open.
 ---